danielehc/katacoda-scenarios/vault-consul-tls/step2.md

 ### Create and populate the templates directory

 This lab will demonstrate the TLS certificate automation for the server instances so that you can deploy a Consul datacenter that will generate and retrieve certificates from Vault and configure the servers automatically.

-You need to create templates that consul-template can use to render the actual certificates and keys on the nodes in our cluster.
+You need to create templates that consul-template can use to render the actual certificates and keys on the nodes in your cluster.
 In this lab, you will place these templates in `/opt/consul/templates`.

 Create a directory called templates in `/opt/consul`.